PyWPS/pywps-workshop/06-Deployment.md

 # 5. Deployment

-Deployment is production is best done using Apache2.4 or Nginx as front end HTTP server / reverse proxy / load balancer.
-Explain why.
-Refer to Flask documentation.
+For deployment in production it is necessary to have a server like Apache2.4 or Nginx as front end HTTP server / reverse proxy / load balancer.
+The explanation can be found in the Flask project deployment [documents](http://flask.pocoo.org/docs/0.12/deploying/)

 **From the docs:**
 > While lightweight and easy to use, **Flask’s built-in server is not suitable